Achronus/Open-Day-Robot/README.md

 Full specifications and all usable components can be found [here](http://pal-robotics.com/robots/tiago/#tiago-configurator).

-Details and progress of the full project can be found on our [Trello](https://trello.com/b/PngEcR5d) board.

 **PLEASE NOTE**: this project currently only handles queries that are for Computer Science students and that are native English speakers.
 Future functionality will allow for additional courses and languages to be processed.

 ### Documentation